Investigating the usefulness of Quantum Blur: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Roman Lipski, whose use of the Quantum Blur effect inspired the topics covered in this work, and Elisa Baeumer for comments on the manuscript.
-JRW acknowledges support from the Swiss National Science Foundation through NCCR SPIN.
+The authors would like to thank Roman Lipski for crucial discussions on his use of the method.
+The authors would like to thank Elisa B\"aumer for comments on the manuscript.
+JRW acknowledges support from the NCCR SPIN, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 51NF40-180604).

-IBM, the IBM logo, and ibm.com are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
-Other product and service names might be trademarks of IBM or other companies.
-The current list of IBM trademarks is available at \url{https://www.ibm.com/legal/copytrade}.